 Precautions, Contraindications, Interactions, and Side Effects

 - Turmeric as a spice in food is safe for everyone.
-But avoid its use as medicine in pregnancy and for small children.
+But avoid its use as a medicine in pregnancy, and for small children.

 - It can cause some side effects such as upset stomach, gastrointestinal problems like diarrhea, if taken in more than the recommended doses.